filekit-co/wikitoday-front/src/lib/data/2023-08-09/Nissan-Announces-New/EN-US.md

 ---
-title: "Nissan Announces New 'Skyline NISMO' Model and Limited Edition 'Skyline Limited'"
+title: 'Nissan Announces New ''Skyline NISMO'' Model and Limited Edition ''Skyline Limited'''
-description: "Nissan Motor Co. has revealed the 'Skyline NISMO', a new model based on the sports car 'Skyline' with improved driving performance.
-Additionally, they have introduced a special edition model called 'Skyline Limited'."
+description: 'Nissan Motor Co. has revealed the ''Skyline NISMO'', a new model based on the sports car ''Skyline'' with improved driving performance.
+Additionally, they have introduced a special edition model called ''Skyline Limited''.'
 category: "Economy"
 keywords: "スカイライン"
 date: "2023-08-09"